 Gordon College offers the only graduate leadership program in New England that leverages the strengths of a Christian liberal arts tradition for classical Christian school administrators.

 Gordon College now offers current and future administrators at classical Christian schools the opportunity to study leadership at one of the few nationally ranked liberal arts colleges and on-site in Orvieto, Italy—a town with over two millennia of Etruscan, Roman, Medieval and Renaissance history and architecture, renowned for its cathedral, and commanding spectacular vistas of the surrounding Umbrian countryside.

-This two-year program builds upon an already successful M.A. in Leadership program at Gordon that has served administrators at traditional Christian schools for the past four years.
-But this track will be unique, in that it will build upon a partnership with the Society for Classical Learning and the Association of Classical Christian Schools and seeks to meet the specific needs of the flourishing classical Christian school movement.
+The Classical track builds upon an already successful M.A. in Leadership program at Gordon that has served administrators at traditional Christian schools for the past four years.
+Partnering with the Society for Classical Learning and the Association of Classical Christian Schools, this track seeks to meet the specific needs of the flourishing classical Christian school movement.

 Strategic partnership with the Society for Classical Learning & the Association of Classical Christian Schools

 Intensive courses in Orvieto, Italy, Gordon's historic New England Campus, and on-site at one of the nation's top classical Christan schools